 - Parking and trail access is available at the Sugarloaf Outdoor Center, the Stratton Brook trailhead parking lot, and Airport trailhead (located behind the SugarBowl).

-- Bike rentals are available from several area shops.
+- During the summer, bike rentals are available from several area shops.

 Sugarloaf Shuttles run a mountain bike shuttle route with a bike trailer on Saturdays and Sundays all summer at no charge.
 On Saturday, July 14th, the bike shuttle will start for the day at 6:30AM for the Carrabassett Backcountry Cycle Challenge.

 |Saturday||Every :30 and :00 until 5:30||Every :40 and :10 until 5:40||Every :50 and :20 until 5:50|

 |Sunday||Every :30 and :00 until 2:30||Every :40 and :10 until 2:40||Every :50 and :20 until 2:50|

 * The shuttle will be parked across the road from the trail head parking lot.